jparker0190/react-prop-types-v-000/README.md

 ## Overview

-We'll cover propTypes and why they're a handy tool when working with components.
+We'll cover propTyps and why they're a handy tool when working with components.

 ## Objectives
 1. Describe how to use `PropTypes` declarations